Purdue's Will Heldt 'built like a grown man; looking forward to him playing like one'

 Sam King covers sports for the Journal & Courier.
 Email him at sking@jconline.com and follow him on Twitter and Instagram @samueltking.

-This article originally appeared on Lafayette Journal & Courier: Purdue football's next breakout star?
-Sophomore end Will Heldt
+This article originally appeared on Indianapolis Star: Purdue football defensive end Will Heldt to take larger role